Skip to content

 3:00pm - 5:00pm

-• Melissa Lee – Klein Family Presidential Associate Professor of Political Science, University of Pennsylvania; Director of the World House Student Fellows Program, Perry World House, University of Pennsylvania
+• Melissa Lee – Klein Family Presidential Associate Professor of Political Science, University of Pennsylvania; Director, World House Student Fellows Program, Perry World House, University of Pennsylvania

 • Chair Daniel Lowery – Ph.D.
 Student in Government, Harvard University; Graduate Student Affiliate & Seminar Chair, Minda de Gunzburg Center for European Studies, Harvard University